Mentalab-hub/explorepy/docs/usage.rst

 **bin2edf**
-Takes a Binary file and converts it to 2 EDF+ files (ExG and orientation - markers will be written in ExG file)
+Takes a Binary file and converts it to 2 EDF+ files (ExG and orientation - markers will be written in ExG file).
+The data is actually recorded in BDF+ format (in 24-bit resolution).

 * ``-i`` or ``--inputfile``  Name of the input file
 * ``-o`` or ``--overwrite``  Overwrite already existing files with the same name.